lwojcik/eleventy-template-bliss/README.md

 **Bliss** is a single-column blog template for [Eleventy static site generator](https://11ty.dev) with strong focus on simplicity without sacrificing functionality.

-It is a modified and improved version of the theme running [Offbeat Bits - my personal blog](https://offbeatbits.com/).
+It is a modified and improved version of the theme running [my personal blog](https://blog.lukaszwojcik.net/).

 ## Features